msegnit/slot-machine/README.md

 Welcome to the wonderful world of Pusheen!
 Who is Pusheen, you may ask...

 Pusheen is a tubby tabby cat who brings smiles and laughter to everyone she encounters.
 She has nine lives and her best feature is that her toes look like beans.
+The Pusheen Machine is sure to bring joy to anyone who plays!

 **Technologies Used:**